edjohn/unity-scripts/README.md

 # unity-scripts
-A temporary repository for two games in C# using the Unity API
+Temporary repository for two games in C# using the Unity API

 Block-Breaker: A game based on Breakout (Atari 2600)
 Laser-Defender: A game based on Galaxian (Atari 2600)